react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-paginator/README.md

 </PaginationProvider>
 ```

-`PaginationProvider` actually is a wrapper for the concumser of react context, so that now you have to get the props from context provide then render to your compoennt and `BootstrapTable`:
+`PaginationProvider` actually is a wrapper for the consumer of react context, so that now you have to get the props from context provide then render to your component and `BootstrapTable`:

 * `paginationProps`: this include everything about pagination, you will use it when you render standalone component or your custom component.
 * `paginationTableProps`: you don't need to know about this, but you have to render this as props to `BootstrapTable`.